 Identifying ways to improve solutions or information quality; and

-Selecting and justifying appropriateness, precision, or quality of “best” solution and information sources.
+Selecting and justifying appropriateness, precision, or quality of “best” solutions and information sources.

 Communicating

 Communication is the expression and exchange of information between two or more people.
 Communication includes written and oral mediums, as well as tangible representations supported by graphs, visualizations, demonstrations, stories, and analysis.
 Effective communication is accurate, clear, concise, persuasive, and responsible.
 Skills include: